lsprdev/IJML-WEEKEND-1/README.md

 # Hackathon IJML(It's Just Myself, Literally) - Weekend 1

-This is a project for the first weekend of the Hackathon IJML.
-The goal is to create a RESTful API using Django Rest Framework and aim sple front-end interface using Vue.js.
+Welcome to my hackathon project!
+This is a project for the first weekend of Hackathon IJML.
+The goal is to create a RESTful API using Django Rest Framework and a simple front-end interface using Vue.js.
 And yeah, I'm the only participant in this hackathon, so it's just myself, literally.

-But you can join me if you want to, just clone this repository and have fun! 🚀
+Feel free to join me if you want to — just clone this repo, delete my code, and have fun! 🚀

 ### Challenge Overview